Pylons/pyramid/docs/narr/configuration.rst

 An Introduction to Traversal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you've run the code in this tutorial already, you've actually
+If you've run the code listed in :ref`helloworld_imperative` already,
-unwittingly configured :mod:`repoze.bfg` to serve an application that
+you've unwittingly configured :mod:`repoze.bfg` to serve an
-relies on :term:`traversal`.
-A full explanation of how
+application that relies on :term:`traversal`.
+A full explanation of
-:mod:`repoze.bfg` locates "the right" :term:`view callable` for a
+how :mod:`repoze.bfg` locates "the right" :term:`view callable` for a
 given request requires some explanation of :term:`traversal`.

 Traversal is part of a mechanism used by :mod:`repoze.bfg` to map the